Modern Foreign Languages

 Key Stage 3

-in Year 7 all pupils are taught Spanish and French.
-In Year 9 the pupils can choose to either continue with both Spanish and French or to concentrate on one foreign language.
-Both languages can be taken at GCSE and A-level.
+In Years 7 and 8 all pupils are taught Spanish and French.
+In Year 9 the pupils can choose to either continue with both Spanish and French or to concentrate on just one foreign language.
+Both languages can be taken at GCSE and A-Level.

 Key Stage 4